The Best Flowers for Bees To Plant In Your Gardens

 Pinterest Hidden ImagePinterest Hidden ImagePinterest Hidden ImagePinterest Hidden Image

-Bees that cling to flowers on a background in the garden.
+A bee clinging to a flower in the garden.

-It’s the right color.
-Bees prefer blue, purple, and yellow; Bees can see flowers in the blue spectrum easier than any other.
-But do not be shy away from planting a variety of colors and different types in your garden.
+• It’s the right color – Bees prefer blue, purple, and yellow flowers and can see flowers in the blue spectrum more easily than any other.
+But do not shy away from planting a variety of colors and different types in your garden.

-Native Plants – Some flowers will be native to your area, and native bees are naturally attracted to them.
+• Native Plants—Some flowers are native to your area, and native bees naturally attract them.
 Planting native species ensures that the bees have food.

 And to make sure that your bees stick around, make your gardens safe and comfortable :

-Avoid pesticides.
-Pesticides are very harmful to bees and pollinators; avoid using them in your garden.
+• Avoid pesticides.
+Pesticides harm bees and pollinators, so avoid using them in your garden.
 Instead, try companion planting or using non-harmful organic pesticides.
-If you have to use pesticides, the best way is to do it after 9:00 pm and before 5:00 am when bees are asleep in their hives.
+If you have to use pesticides, the best time is after 9:00 p.m. and before 5:00 a.m., when bees are asleep in their hives.

 Bees on lavender plants.